-Indigenous to the tropical regions of East Africa, Anigre has been used primarily as an interior wood; it is decidedly non-durable, and thus not recoomended for outdoor applications.
-The wood’s aesthetics can vary greatly, as Anigre is comprised of three seperate Pouteria-genus species.
+Indigenous to the tropical regions of East Africa, Anegre has been used primarily as an interior wood; it is decidedly non-durable, and thus not recommended for outdoor applications.
+The wood’s aesthetics can vary greatly, as Anegre is comprised of three separate Pouteria-genus species.
 Its colors can range from pale yellowish to orangish-brown wood, to a pale pinkish-brown — sometimes with additional highlight coloration.
-Anigre typically darkens to a golden-to reddish brown over time, with repeated UV ray exposure.
+Anegre typically darkens to a golden-to reddish brown over time, with repeated UV ray exposure.

 Examples can be quite beautiful — and sometimes stunning, with curly and mottled figuring being not uncommon.
 Its hues tend to be generally pastel in nature, so it makes a very complimentary, aesthetically unimposing wood for a variety of interior applications.
 Grains are typically straight but can occasionally be interlocked.
 Its texture is medium and it has a nice natural luster.